 The State Treasurer's Office holds the annual tournament in Montpelier to promote student interest in and knowledge of personal finance, economics, and consumer affairs topics.
-This is the ninth year for the statewide tournament.

 APRIL 7, 2017 - VERMONT TREASURY CUP CHALLENGE

 In person game-show-style State Competition in Montpelier